• Pet Loss Grief Support

 When I think of the darkest, loneliest times of my life (we all have them – it comes with the territory of being human), there has always been a pet by my side, or on my lap, or hogging my bed, or eating my snacks supporting me, and comforting me, and somehow making it better – if even just a little.

-It is simply the greatest honor of my career to honor all of the pets by offering comfort to their humans who have been left behind.
+It is my great privilege to honor all of the pets by offering comfort to their humans.

 At MindTree, that may happen in two ways: